Ruma543/Ruma543/README.md

 <p>Dedicated MERN Stack Developer with a specialization in React, MongoDB, and Express.
 Seeking a dynamic role to apply my in-depth expertise in crafting scalable and efficient web applications, and contributing to the success of innovative projects through collaborative problem-solving and creative solutions.</p>

-- 🌱 I’m currently learning Node js
+- 🌱 I’m currently learning Next.js
 - 🔭 I’m currently working on <a href="https://github.com/Ruma543/wellbeing-yoga" target="_blank"> wellbeing-yoga</a> Project.